FairwindsOps/terraform-gcp-vpc-native/README.md

 ```

 ### Secondary range notes
 To set up a VPC-native cluster, you have to configure two secondary ranges for each subnetwork in addition to the standard subnet range.
 One secondary range is used for allocating IP addresses to pods while the other is used for allocating IP addresses to cluster services.
 With this module, you specify these ranges as `subnetwork_range`, `subnetwork_pods`, and `subnetwork_services`.
 The example ranges given above are a good default size -- it allows for 4,092 nodes, 4,092 services, and 16,382 pods per subnetwork in the subnetwork.
+Refer to Google Cloud's docs [here](https://cloud.google.com/kubernetes-engine/docs/how-to/alias-ips) on other sizing options.

 * Short details on spinning up with terraform and viewing outputs necessary for the `terraform-gke` module.